-- > To use the scan feature of a multifunction USB printer: - 1.
-Click the NETGEAR USB Control Center icon
+To use the scan feature of a multifunction USB printer:

+- 1. Launch the NETGEAR USB Control Center.

-2. Make sure that the printer status shows as Available.
+- 2. Make sure that the printer status shows as Available.

-3. Click the Network Scanner button.
+- 3. Click the Network Scanner button.

-The scanner screen displays so that you can use the USB printer for scanning.
+The scanner page displays so that you can use the USB printer for scanning.